 $12.97 – $24.97

 Concord Grape is one of the most well-known varieties.
 Space plants 8’ – 10’ apart on a strong arbor or trellis.
 It is self-pollinating, seeded purple grape with amazingly sweet fruit for eating fresh, jelly and juice.
 Prune in fall or winter to help with air circulation.
 It is named after Concord, MA where it was developed in 1849.
 Vines may need to be treated for downy mildew in the spring.
-Due to state restrictions, we cannot ship this item to New York or Idaho.
+Due to state restrictions, we cannot ship this item to Arizona, Idaho, Nevada or New York.

 - Scientific Name: Vitis labrusca ‘Concord’

 - Average growth: Up to 15′ a year